mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 among small craft but there is no theoretical maximum size to the ship that can use them.

-Up to 75% of a ship’s internal tonnage can be designated as modular.
+Up to 75% of a ship's internal tonnage can be designated as modular.
 This tonnage cannot include the bridge, power plant, drives or any structure or armour options.
 Calculate Firmpoints or Hardpoints